 No matter where you fall on the Naughty or Nice list, this Gingerbread Latte will keep you feeling a little warmer and a little cheerier this winter.
 This vegan latte is full of comforting spices and has all the warming flavours of the holidays.
 If you are obsessed with the gingerbread latte at Starbucks, this homemade latte just might become your new fav.
 It’s creamy, naturally sweetened and might just have you singing a few more Christmas carols than normally.
 This gingerbread latte only uses 5 ingredients as keeping things simple is best during the holiday season.

 Why You’ll Love This Gingerbread Latte

-- This vegan latte is naturally sweetened thanks to those ooey and gooey medjool dates.
+- This vegan latte is naturally sweetened thanks to those ooey and gooey medjool dates (Natural Delights is my go-to).
 So caramel-like in taste, they add a beautifully sweetness to this drink.

 - You only need 5 ingredients to make this gingerbread latte.
 Thanks right.
 FIVE.
 Coconut milk, dates, gingerbread spice, almond milk and vanilla.
 The coconut whip is optional, but always a great idea.

 - Whether you love ginger or not, this gingerbread latte is going to be a winner.
 The ginger flavours aren’t too overbearing.
 They are smoothed out with cinnamon, dates, and of course, the plant-based milk involved.
 But the hint of ginger is strong enough and will have you thinking you’re eating a good old classic gingerbread man.

 - This vegan latte can be stored in the fridge if you don’t drink it all at once!
 It’s perfect to have in the fridge ready to go for the morning.
 It just needs to be reheated and then it is easily enjoyed.
 No need to spend $5 everyday for the gingerbread latte at starbucks when you can make it right in your own kitchen.